chernetskyi8704/kottans-frontend/README.md

 #### The practical task was not very difficult, I enjoyed using the knowledge I gained.
 Most of my time was taken up by the implementation of the architecture itself and the creation of at least some design.

+#### It was also an amazing experience to work with a mentor, refactoring your own code and working with Git.
+I am satisfied with my work.

 [Demo](https://chernetskyi8704.github.io/Interactive-Side-menu/) |
 [Code base](https://github.com/chernetskyi8704/Interactive-Side-menu)